 How to do the keyword research for Amazon India ad campaigns to set the right bid for the keyword and reduce Advertising cost of sale or ACoS.

-We discussed how to create auto-targeted campaigns as an Amazon India seller here.
+We discussed how to create auto-targeted campaigns as an Amazon India seller in the previous article.
 Today we will create manual-targeted ad campaigns wherein we will know about generating keywords, setting keyword bids, and adding negative keywords to your campaigns.

 Click campaign manager under advertising option.
 Create a new campaign and name it Manual Campaign as shown in the image below.
 In targeting type we will select manual targeting instead of automatic.